blocknetdx/documentation/docs/blockdx/trading.md

 				![Peers Status](/img/wallet-classic/status-peers.png)

+	        If your peer count is low, [here's how to troubleshoot the issue](/wallet/syncing/#troubleshoot-syncing-issues).

 	Within BlockDX, each market has a price chart, depth chart, and market stats available.

 	![Market Data](/img/blockdx/market-data.png)

+	Hover over an area of the price or depth chart to show details corresponding to that point on the chart.

 	The market stats are above the price chart and show the last trade price, percent in price change over the last 24 hour rolling period, and volume over the last 24 hour rolling period.